ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 * They delight our users

 Ideally, for each interaction that results in a state change you should have an animation.
-This will help improve the user experience as the user will better percieve what has changed.
+This will help improve the user experience as the user will better perceive what has changed.
 It is best to keep in mind that:

 * Animations should be accessible.
 Accessibility should never suffer from the introduction of an animation